What is Income Protection Insurance for Pilots?

 Income Protection insurance for self-employed Pilots and Employed Pilots:

 Let’s assume you are the sole income provider in the household and would not be able to pay the bills if you were unable to work.
-As the sole source of income, choosing income protection insurance is the best way to protect yourself and your family financially.
+As the sole source of income, choosing income protection insurance is the right way to protect yourself and your family financially.
 It would ensure that you would be able to pay your bills if you were ill or injured.
-Find the best policy for you, to ensure you can pay the bills and monthly outgoings if you suffered an accident or sickness that meant you could not work.
+Find the policy for you, to ensure you can pay the bills and monthly outgoings if you suffered an accident or sickness that meant you could not work.

 Again, let’s assume you’re the sole income provider and your employer offers sick pay.
 Obviously, we’d advise you to check what level of sick pay you would get from your employer before making a final decision about income protection insurance.
 All things considered, few companies offer long term sick pay beyond Statutory Sick Pay, so it is important to have all the information in advance.
 If you do have a limited level of generous sick pay, income protection insurance may still be essential in line with your long-term commitments.